conventional-changelog/conventional-changelog/CONVENTIONS.md

 * no dot (.) at the end

 ### Breaking Changes
-Put any breaking changes with migration instructions in the footer.
+Put any breaking changes with migration instructions in the commit footer.

+If there is a breaking change, put **BREAKING CHANGE:** in your commit footer, and it will show up in the changelog.